 - a.
-A minimum score of 500 out of 677 on Institutional Test of English as Foreign Language (TOEFL) or a minimum score of 61 out of 120 on the Internet Based Test (IBT) of TOEFL or a minimum score of 173 on the Computer based TOEFL (certificates will be accepted upon verification by the ETS) - b.
+A minimum score of 500 out of 677 on Institutional Test of English as Foreign Language (TOEFL-ITP) (certificates will be accepted upon verification by the ETS) - b.
 A minimum score of 5.0 on International English Language Testing System (IELTS Academic) - c.
-A minimum score of 1100 in EmSAT Achieve English (Emirates Standardized Test)
+A minimum score of 1100 in EmSAT Achieve English (Emirates Standardized Test) - d.
+Any other equivalent test standardized nationally, or internationally, recognized and approved by the MoE.